 Below are quick links to important websites that may assist you with your legal matters in Buchanan County and Missouri.

-Common Situations That Lead to Manslaughter Charges in Buchanan County, MO
+Common Causes of Manslaughter Charges in Buchanan County, MO

 Manslaughter charges in the Buchanan County, MO area often arise from situations where something went wrong, not necessarily where someone intended to cause harm.
 In many cases, prosecutors allege that a person acted recklessly, negligently, or failed to recognize a serious risk that ultimately led to another person’s death.